reakaleek/gh-action-readme/README.md

 ```

 ## Pre-commit (recommended)

+> [!NOTE]
+> Using gh-action-readme as a pre-commit hook does not require
+> you to install the `gh-action-readme` extension in github cli.

 You can also use the `gh-action-readme` extension as a [pre-commit](https://pre-commit.com/) hook to automatically update the `README.md` file before committing changes.